 As well, we will list on the MLS at 5% but if I list and sell your home myself (which is quite possible given my expert marketing and promotion) I guarantee will reduce the total commission.
 Does this sound fair to you?

 Bottom line is this. we list at 5% and I can be flexible if you get into a situation where you are squeezed or if the situation warrants it.
 As discussed above, I will make a “business decision” and help you sell if we are very close in price.

 This information is copyrighted by Mark Argentino and is for the sole and exclusive use by only Mark and his clients.
 Other real estate agents are warned that they may not use any of the information contained on this page or any other pages on this website.
 Thank you for your understanding!

 When you see an advertisement or an offer for a lower commission, you should carefully analyze what you are giving up by accepting such an offer.
 All the details will probably not be readily apparent in the advertisement and you will have to investigate further and dig deeper to get the truth.

-Remember this truth in life "you can't get something for nothing" and lower commission rates may indicate a lower level of service, but certainly this is not always the case.
-I've found that it's most important that the brokerage and the agent representing that brokerage is most critical when it comes to selling your home, so do your research.
+Remember this truth in life “you can’t get something for nothing” and lower commission rates may indicate a lower level of service, but certainly this is not always the case – they may just want your business at any cost.
+I’ve found that it’s most important that the brokerage and the agent representing that brokerage is most critical when it comes to selling your home, so do your research.
 Some marketing services may not be offered for the largest sale of anything you will ever own in your lifetime.
 So you must ask yourself the question, is it really worth it?
 Just be sure to do your research.

 Be sure to ask plenty of questions before you sign anything.
 You may seek clarification or confirmation of any representations other agents make to you by contacting me at any time, email me now if you have a question about commissions.